H. P. Wasson and Company: Building

-The nine story Art Moderne flagship store located at 2 West Washington Street was converted into a retail/office complex in the early 1980s.
+The nine-story Art Moderne flagship store located at 2 West Washington Street was converted into a retail/office complex in the early 1980s.
 The main store was designed by the noted Indianapolis architectural firm of Rubush and Hunter and constructed by the William P. Jungclaus Company in 1937.
 A distinguishing feature of the Washington Street Store was the elimination of windows on the upper floors.
 With the advent of fluorescent lighting, windows were no longer required.
 The Washington Street location was added to the National Register of Historic Places in 1997.
 The former Wasson's annex located on Monument Circle burnt down in 1969 and was subsequently replaced by a park.
-In 1998, a new corporate headquarters for Emmis Communications was built on the site.
+In 1998, a new headquarters for Emmis Corporation was built on the site.

 Wasson's Credit Union, which opened in October 1923, was the first credit union in Indiana and in the Midwest.

 Competitors were L. S. Ayres, L. Strauss & Co., and William H. Block.